About the Google Search Network

 - Google search sites:

 Ads can appear above or below search results on Google Search.
-They can appear beside, above, or below search results on Google Play, Google Shopping, and Google Maps, including the Maps app.
+They can appear beside, above or below search results on Google Play, Google Shopping, Google Images and Google Maps – including the Maps app.

-- Google search partners: Ads might appear with search results on websites of Google search partners.
+- Google search partners: Ads might appear with search results on websites of Google search partners or as part of a related search or link unit.
 For text ads, search partners include hundreds of non-Google websites, as well as Google Video and other Google sites.
-Shopping ads can appear on search partner sites that display and link to products for sale.
-The clickthrough rate (CTR) for ads on search partner sites doesn't impact your Quality Score on google.com.
+Product Shopping ads can appear on search partner sites that display and link to products for sale.
+The click-through rate (CTR) for ads on search partner sites doesn't impact on your Quality Score on google.com.

 When you create a campaign for the Search Network, search partners are included by default.
-Follow these steps to include or remove search partners from an existing Search campaign.
+A Search campaign may show in response to a user query coming from thousands of different sites.
+Google Ads doesn't provide information, detailing the website where your ad was shown on the Search Network.
+To opt out of all Search Partner sites, follow these steps to include or remove search partners from an existing Search campaign.

-- Click the Campaigns tab, then click the Search Network campaign you want to add search partners to.
+- In the page menu, click Settings, then click the campaign that you want to include or remove search partners to.

-- Check the box next to "Include search partners" to enable ads from this campaign to appear on search partner websites, or uncheck it to disable this campaign’s ads from showing on search partner websites.
+- Tick the box next to "Include Google search partners" to enable ads from this campaign to appear on search partner websites, or untick it to disable this campaign’s ads from showing on search partner websites.

 - Click Save.